ASD-Blueprint/desktop.gov.au/patterns/byod.md

 * Access all other corporate applications, from within the virtual desktop only
 * Prevent copy, paste, saving of files and printing on the Mobile Device.

-The recommendation to implement this option is to utilise the [Azure Virtual Desktop Blueprint](https://desktop.gov.au/patterns/avd.html) pattern.
+The recommendation to implement this option is to utilise the [Azure Virtual Desktop blueprint](https://desktop.gov.au/patterns/avd.html) pattern.
 The solution requires architectural decisions to be made that are outside the scope of this pattern.
 This BYOD option is more difficult to implement than the MAM BYOD option 1, but offers a less complex implementation than other virtual desktop solutions.

 The pattern recommends the following:

-* A suitably configured Azure subscription is available, which may include connectivity to the Agencies IT premises (e.g. data centre) where connectivity to hybrid Active Directory or corporate apps is required.
+* A suitably configured Azure subscription is available, which may include connectivity to the Agency's IT premises (e.g. data centre) where connectivity to hybrid Active Directory or corporate apps is required.
 * Windows Desktop OS multi-session operation system is used to offer greater supportability and cost savings than that of a single instance virtual machines.
 * Conditional Access policies are configured to allow access to the AVD application without enrollment or restriction, and to allow access to Microsoft 365 applications inside the virtual desktop.
 This will allow personal devices to connect to the service without restriction but only the virtual desktop to access the data.
 * Copy and paste actions, file copy and print are prevented within RDP client properties and group policy to prevent virtual channels being used to copy data in and out of the PROTECTED boundary (the virtual desktop).